Three killed in Sydney south head-on crash after police welfare check

 Details reported by only one source:

-• Police conducted a welfare check at a home on Second Avenue, Gymea Bay, at 12:25 AM on May 22, 2026, before the crash, involving a 42-year-old man who later drove the Audi
+- Police conducted a welfare check at a home on Second Avenue, Gymea Bay at 12:25am before the crash

-• ABC and SMH/Newscomau disagree on the second vehicle’s make: ABC calls it a 'blue Toyota sedan,' while SMH and Newscomau call it a 'blue Camry sedan'
+- The Guardian and ABC refer to the second car as a 'blue Toyota sedan,' while SMH and NEWSCOMAU refer to it as a 'blue Camry sedan'

 Source Articles